-If you’re in the market for a new acoustic guitar, whether you’re a day 1 beginner, or you’re a seasoned player, it can be tough to know where to start.
-There are so many different brands, styles, and models available that narrowing down the right one can be challenging.
+When in the market for an acoustic guitar, it can be tough to know where to start, regardless of whether you’re a seasoned player or a day one beginner looking for your first acoustic guitar.
+There are so many different brands, styles, and models of acoustic guitars available that narrowing down the right one for your playing style can be challenging.

-In this KillerGuitarRigs Guide, we’ll be doing the legwork for you by reviewing the 7 best acoustic guitars on the market today.
+In this KillerGuitarRigs Guide, we’ll do the legwork for you by reviewing the 7 Best Acoustic Guitars on the market today.
 We’ll be covering quality options at all ends of the price scale, so no matter your budget, you’ll find the perfect guitar in this list.

-The Fender CC60 was our budget choice for best acoustic guitar.
-It’s a classic dreadnought, from one of the biggest brands in music.
-This is a dynamic and versatile choice, with a great palate of tones, at an almost unbelievable price, making it one of today’s best deals on the market.
+The Fender CC60 is our Budget Choice.
+It’s a classic dreadnought from one of the biggest brands in music.
+This is a dynamic and versatile choice, with a great palette of tones, at an almost unbelievable price, making it one of today’s best deals on the market.

-Our Editor’s Choice for best acoustic guitar was the Gibson G-45.
-This guitar is one of the best all rounders Gibson has ever produced.
-It’s unmistakably Gibson, and it’s loaded with cutting edge features that enhance performance while maintaining a classic look.
-Like all Gibson guitars, it’s hand crafted in the USA, and made using quality tone woods throughout.
+Our Editor’s Choice is the Gibson G-45.
+This is one of the best all-rounders Gibson has ever produced.
+It’s unmistakably Gibson, loaded with cutting-edge features that enhance performance while maintaining a classic look.
+Like all Gibson guitars, it’s hand-crafted in the USA and made using quality tone woods throughout.